3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_02/databases/database-design.md

 Inside a database, we do basic actions like create, read, update, and destroy data – hey look, CRUD!

 In modern web development, there are different categories of databases – SQL, NoSQL.
-We're focusing on NoSQL because it typically get's paired with Node and Express, but we will talk about SQl later in the course.
+We're focusing on NoSQL because it typically get's paired with Node and Express, but we will talk about SQL later in the course.

-SQL stands for Structured Query Language, and it's a language used to manage and get information from considered what are considered "relational" databases.
+SQL stands for Structured Query Language, and it's a language used to manage and get information from what are considered "relational" databases.

 NoSQL means...
 No Structured Query Language.

 ## Why Mongo

-Flexibility
+### Flexibility

-Flexibility, however, is a double-edged sword; more flexibility means more choices to face when deciding how to model data.
+Flexibility, however, is a double-edged sword- more flexibility means more choices to face when deciding how to model data.

-Speed
+### Speed

 Data is in a document when you need it instead of "joining" other tables.